 Oxford Street Capital Ltd and WDR &RT Taggart Architects submitted planning applications (LA04/2016/2541/F & LA04/2018/2902/F) in November 2016 and December 2018 proposing to change of use of the West Tower and East Towers (5th – 11th floors) from residential to office use.
 The applications were approved in June 2017 and March 2019 respectively.

 The West Tower is now fully let and Tracey Brothers and J.D.McGeown Ltd have been appointed to fit-out 7 floors for office use.
-Works are expected to be completed by late 2019.
+Works are expected to be completed during October 2019.

 The East Tower is being market for office accommodation (41,000ft2) by Lambert Smith Hampton.